-Vin Gris is a generic French term for any white wine made from a red grape.
-Traditionally, the grape used is Pinot Noir with which a white or blush wine is produced.
-The process is pretty straightforward.
-The Pinot grapes are crushed and the juice is bled off the skins almost immediately, just picking up enough color to produce a wine with a light, salmon hue and delicate flavors and aromas of flowers and red fruit.
+Vin Gris is a generic French term for any white wine made from a red grape.The process is pretty straightforward.
+The grapes are crushed and the juice is bled off the skins almost immediately, picking up enough color to produce a wine with a light hue and delicate flavors and aromas of flowers and red fruit.
 In an effort to continually improve and reinvent ourselves, we’ve decided to improve and reinvent our Vin Gris Rosé.
 With the release of our 2019 iteration of this wine, we’ve chosen to try using a new variety.
 It’s not that the old variety, Pinot Noir, was anything but really good, it’s just that we wanted to try something a little different this time and see how it turned out.